Team-Glare/CELT2/README.md

 The central function of our sentiment analyzer is similar, and the inputs that are supported in Phase 1 are available in the original Sentiment Analyzer.

-CELT2.0 offers certain improvmenets over the original that make it easier to use and develop:
+CELT2.0 offers certain improvements over the original that make it easier to use and develop:
 * Deployed on a server instead of locally
 * Easier install process - central setup script setup.sh
 * Line by line analysis - unfinished but supported by the analyzer